This post contains affiliate links. Please see our disclosure policy.

 overhead of gochujang butter sauce in pan

-• Add Sauce to Noodles.
-Add gochujang sauce for the noodles and the remaining 1 tablespoon of butter into the pot of cooked spaghetti.
-Stir well until the butter melts and the noodles are coated.
-Add small amounts of the reserved pasta cooking water as needed to thin the sauce and help evenly coat the noodles.
+1. Add Sauce to Noodles.
+Add the gochujang sauce and the remaining 1 tablespoon of butter to the cooked spaghetti in the pot.
+Stir until the butter melts and the noodles are evenly coated.
+Add small splashes of the reserved pasta cooking water as needed to loosen the sauce and help it cling to the noodles.

 forkful of Gochujang Buttered Noodles over plate